One of the top reasons women (and men) don’t travel often is money.

 However, it is a time-consuming task.
 But it is a handy tool to see exactly how you are spending your paycheque.
-The goal is to understand exactly where your money goes then you can make the appropriate steps in scaling back.
+The goal is to understand exactly where your money goes so that you can take the appropriate steps in scaling back.
 I still track my expenses today because it is a useful tool to keep my financial situation in check.
 My tracking sheet looks something like this:

 You can track your expenses with a notebook that you carry around with you.
-It may be an easier way so you can write down the value at the moment you are spending money.
+It may be an easier way to write down the value when you are spending money.

 And there are apps out there that can track your expenses.
-I haven’t really investigated any of those, but it does capture the essence of the exercise.
+I haven’t investigated any of those, but it captures the essence of the exercise.

 Or if you are (nerdy) like me, you will put it on an Excel or Numbers spreadsheet.
-One of the advantages of doing it electronically is you can add the numbers up pretty quickly, see a pattern in your spending, calculate what you spend in a month, in a year, etc. I highly recommend tracking it electronically, so you have a centralized spot for tracking your expenses and allows you to analyze your spending habits efficiently.
-It is a manual, old-school method but it really works.
+One of the advantages of doing it electronically is you can add the numbers up pretty quickly, see a pattern in your spending, calculate what you spend in a month, in a year, etc. I highly recommend tracking it electronically so you have a centralized spot for tracking your expenses and it allows you to analyze your spending habits efficiently.
+It is a manual, old-school method, but it really works.

 Steps to track your expenses

 - Set up a spreadsheet for the month, including your income, fixed expenses, and other expenses.

-- Income includes all the money you earned in a month.
+- Income includes all the money you earn in a month.

 - Fixed expenses include all the fixed amounts you have to pay each month.
-For example, your rent or mortgage, car payment, hydro, mobile phone and anything else.
+For example, your rent or mortgage, car payment, hydro, mobile phone, etc.